Home > About Us > Diversity, equity and inclusion

 In October 2019, we announced a focus on philanthropy’s role in addressing equity and inclusion.
 We set out to celebrate our region’s diversity while shining a light on the work of organisations who help communities with lived experience of racism, homophobia and other types of discrimination.
 We wanted to widen the lens of whose giving gets to be in the philanthropy picture.
 And we wanted to address some uncomfortable truths, because we and others have a responsibility to do more to tackle prejudice and build inclusion so the North East can be a more equitable society.
 Our key messages were that we knew we needed to do more, we didn’t have all the answers but we hoped we were asking the right questions.

 We’ve also taken time to look at our own practices.
 Our Diversity, Equity and Inclusion Policy came as a result of listening to our membership of individuals, voluntary organisations, businesses and public bodies.
+We reviewed and updated the policy in 2024.
 Our strategy to 2025 commits us to address diversity across our goals.
 At the end of 2021, we agreed and published benchmarks for the diversity of our staff and trustees against which we now measure ourselves.
+We have updated these measures every year since.

 What's next?